 Phone: (618) 453-8722

-Dean Behan was assigned by Chancellor Carlo Montemagno to serve as Acting Dean of the School of Law on September 15, 2017.
-He has served as the Associate Dean for Academic Affairs since July 2014.
+Professor Behan was assigned by Chancellor Carlo Montemagno to serve as Acting Dean of the School of Law on September 15, 2017 since July of 2018.
+He had served as the Associate Dean for Academic Affairs since July 2014.

-Dean Behan is married to Valery Christiansen Behan (J. Reuben Clark Law School Class of 1994).
+Professor Behan is married to Valery Christiansen Behan (J. Reuben Clark Law School Class of 1994).
 They have seven children, three dogs, a cat, and a gecko.
-Professor Behan’s hobbies include indiscriminate reading, writing, running with his dogs, losing video games to his children, and taking long road trips with his family
+Professor Behan’s hobbies include; indiscriminate reading, writing, running with his dogs, losing video games to his children, and taking long road trips with his family